 Mutism is the cessation of verbal communication with others due to mental trauma.

-General speech underdevelopment (OHP) is a variety of complex speech disorders in which children have impaired formation of all components of the speech system related to its sound and semantic side, with normal hearing and intelligence.
+General speech underdevelopment (GSD) is a variety of complex speech disorders in which children have impaired formation of all components of the speech system related to its sound and semantic side, with normal hearing and intelligence.

 Reflected speech is speech repeated after someone.